Can Humanity Survive a Giant Asteroid Impact? - Japanstones.shop

 Lead Time Primary Methods Key Points Feasibility

-Early Detection Is Our Only Shield
+Early Detection Is the Only Reliable Shield

-Last updated (JST): August 29, 2025
+Last updated (JST): 2025-08-29

 Back to blog